Daedren/PushoverShare/README.md

-# pushoverShare
+# PushoverShare
-A bunch of scripts to use Pushover as a link/text sharing service.
+A bunch of scripts to use Pushover to share links/text/files between devices.